-Here is an excerpt of my upcoming book MORGUE: A LIFE IN DEATH, which explores the most historic, infamous, and heartbreaking cases of renowned medical examiner Dr. Vincent Di Maio.
-In this “clear, gritty, and enthralling narrative,” Dr. Di Maio and I guide the reader into the inner sanctum, behind the morgue door, to tell his fascinating life story through the cases that have made him famous, from Lee Harvey Oswald to Trayvon Martin, Phil Spector to Vincent van Gogh.
-MORGUE will be published by St. Martin’s Press on May 17, and is available now for pre-order at Amazon.com.
+Sixty years ago today, JFK assassin Lee Harvey Oswald was gunned down by Jack Ruby in Dallas.
+Here’s an excerpt from my Edgar-nominated true crime MORGUE: A LIFE IN DEATH, which explores the most historic, infamous, and heartbreaking cases of renowned medical examiner Dr. Vincent Di Maio.
+In this “clear, gritty, and enthralling narrative,” Dr. Di Maio and I guided the reader into the inner sanctum, behind the morgue door, to tell his fascinating life story through the cases that have made him famous, from Lee Harvey Oswald to Trayvon Martin, Phil Spector to Vincent van Gogh.
+MORGUE is available at Amazon.com.

 Before the sun rose on October 4, 1981, we stood at the killer’s open grave.
 On that unseasonably muggy morning, we dug up Lee Harvey Oswald—or somebody—just to be sure America had buried the right man in 1963.